 It's been five months now since I lost my dear Fiona.
 I still miss her every day and can't imagine when-if ever-I'll be ready to take this picture down.

 I live on ten beautiful acres in the northern California foothills with my sister who is also my best friend.
-We are surrounded by the beauty and drama of nature and wildlife.
-We also enjoy our numerous animal family members – two rats, two guinea pigs, one chicken, four ducks, six cats, two dogs, and a horse.
+The beauty, peace, and occasional drama of nature and wildlife surround us.
+We also enjoy our numerous animal family members – two rats, two guinea pigs, four ducks, seven cats, dog, and a horse.
 They are a constant source of love and learning, and often amusement.

-I also enjoy gardening.
-I have a large garden with raised beds that’s fenced from the deer.
-The ducks and chicken each have their own houses in the garden.
-I've grown roses in most of the garden for several years now.
-A few years ago we had a large arbor installed and two rambling kiwi vines grow over it creating a shady oasis.
+When I'm not working on my art or writing, I'm in the garden.
+It's a large one with raised beds and it’s fenced from the deer.
+The ducks have their own house in the garden.
+Roses occupy most of the space, but in the past few years I've also grown a variety of perennials and a few annuals for a cutting garden.
+One bed is devoted to tomatoes.
+About five years ago we had a large arbor installed and two rambling kiwi vines grow over it creating a shady oasis.
 With that addition, the garden became a destination for conversation and relaxation, and not just a place to work.

 What's happening in the

 It's nearly Thanksgiving now.
 We've had a handful of rainy days plus a three-day storm that gave us nearly 8" of water.
 So the plants are happy, and I've been able to turn the irrigation off which I'm thankful for as it was getting pretty touchy with constant breaks, leaks, and clogs.
 With the cooler weather, the ducks are moving around the garden more and seem to be enjoying themselves.